What to Expect for Wisdom Teeth Removal

 We will always recommend coming in for a consultation, which allows Dr. Streelman to perform a physical assessment and also take some images of your teeth.
 Additionally, Dr. Streelman may point out any other oral health concerns that you need to have addressed.
 Finally, he will walk you through the remaining steps in the process and answer any questions you may have.

-To ensure your comfort throughout the process, anesthesia options are available.
+To ensure your comfort throughout the process, anesthesia options are available with our in-house dental anesthesiologist, Dr. Michelle Modad.
 We will recommend a particular sedation option based on your health, preference, and the nature of your procedure.

 For patients who are having a number of impacted wisdom teeth removed or who simply do not wish to be alert during the process, IV sedation may be the best option.
-We administer IV sedation in-house as a courtesy to our patients as a way to have your wisdom teeth removed with minimal discomfort.
+Dr. Modad administers IV sedation in-house to our patients as a way to have your wisdom teeth removed with minimal discomfort.